The Insurance and Reinsurance Law Review: USA

 Direct federal programmes

 In a number of hard-to-place insurance markets, the US federal government has stepped in to provide direct insurance or reinsurance support.
-Under these programmes, federal regulation either pre-empts or directly supports private insurance, supplanting the states' regulatory role for the specific insurance market.26 Examples of direct federal insurance involvement include terrorism risk insurance,27 flood insurance28 and crop insurance.29 As discussed further in Section V, in 2020 there were ultimately unsuccessful efforts to create a federal reinsurance programme for pandemic-related losses.30
+Under these programmes, federal regulation either pre-empts or directly supports private insurance, supplanting the states' regulatory role for the specific insurance market.27 Examples of direct federal insurance involvement include terrorism risk insurance,28 flood insurance29 and crop insurance.30 As discussed further in Section V, in 2020 there were ultimately unsuccessful efforts to create a federal reinsurance programme for pandemic-related losses, though similar legislation was reintroduced in 2021 and remains pending before Congress.31

 Liability Risk Retention Act